Frequently Asked Questions - Student Financial Info for fall 2020

 - If you currently have a balance due, your account may reflect a new balance due or may show a credit balance.

-- If your account still has a balance due after housing and dining charges are removed, you will continue to receive a billing statement.
+- If your account still has a balance due after housing and dining charges are removed, you will continue to receive payment reminder emails.

 - If your account has a credit balance, the University will issue a refund to the student in late September after financial aid is posted.

 How do I get my refund?

 Students with a credit balance when Title IV financial aid posts later in mid-September will automatically receive a refund.
 Students with a credit due to direct payments paid through COIN or through the payment plan can reach out to the Bursar’s Office to discuss the credit balance after housing and dining charges are removed.
 All students are encouraged to sign up for Direct Deposit via COIN to ensure receipt of a credit balance refund as quickly as possible.
 Any credit balance refunds sent via paper check will be mailed to the student’s permanent address displayed in COIN and students should allow 15-20 days to receive a paper check once processed.
-Students are urged to ensure that the permanent addresses on COIN and are current and accurate.
-Students who still owe a balance to the University will continue to receive a billing statement but with appropriate credit adjustment.
+Students are urged to ensure that the permanent address on COIN is current and accurate.
+Students who still owe a balance to the University will continue to receive payment reminder emails.